The western side of Croydon, noted for its business and retail parks

 The remainder of the Waddon Court estate was sold for housing, together with the grounds of neighbouring Waddon Lodge.
 Here too, the corporation stepped in – to preserve surviving parts of Waddon Ponds for public use.

 During the Second World War Croydon Airport was converted to military use and it closed permanently in 1959.
 The Imperial Way industrial estate filled much of the eastern side of the site, while Sutton council built the Roundshaw estate on the part that lay within its borough.
-Shown in the photograph at the top of the page and marked with a pin on the map below, Airport House now has serviced offices and an infrequently opened visitor centre.
+Shown in the photograph at the top of the page and marked with a big pink pin near the bottom of the map below, Airport House now has serviced offices and an infrequently opened visitor centre.

 Industry began to withdraw from Waddon in the 1970s and the Croydon A and B power stations were decommissioned in 1973 and 1984 respectively.
 Waddon pumping station’s two steam engines were shut down in 1983 and the older of the pair is now on show at the London Museum of Water and Steam.